Creating blocks

 What can be edited

-After creation, you can update:- Allocated hours
+After creation, you can update:- Assignee

 - Scheduled dates